-- L. Press (I) POWER and a confirmation message displays prompting you.
-If you don't respond in a few seconds, the message will disappear. - 2.
-Press (I) POWER a second time.
-The POWER indicator light flashes orange, the projection lamp shuts down, and the fans will continue to run for approximately 90 seconds to cool down the projector.
+- Press ( POWER on the projector or OFF on the remote control and a confirmation message displays prompting you. - If you don't respond in a few seconds, the message will disappear. - 2.
+Press ( POWER on the projector or OFF on the remote control a second time.
+The POWER flashes orange, the projection lamp shuts down, and the fans will continue to run for approximately 90 seconds to cool down the projector.

-- To protect the lamp, the projector will not respond to any commands during the cooling process. - To shorten the cooling time, you can also activate the Quick Cooling function.
-See "Quick Cooling" on page 54 for details.

-- 3. Once the cooling process finishes, the POWER indicator light is a steady orange and fans stop. - 4.
-Disconnect the power cord from the power putlet if the projector will not be used in an extended period of time. - 5.
-When Instant Restart is On, users can restart projector immediately within 90 secs after turning off projector.
-(Projector will maintain 30% of power during the 90 secs)

-When Instant Restart is Off, users need to wait lamp to cool down to restart the projector.
-When instant restart is on, quick cooling item will be grey out

-- If the projector is not properly shut down, to protect the lamp, when you attempt to re-start the projector, the fans will run for a few minutes to cool down.
-Press Power again to start the projector after the fans stop and the POWER indicator light turns orange. - Actual lamp life may vary due to different environmental conditions and usage.
+- To protect the lamp, the projector will not respond to any commands during the cooling process. - To shorten the cooling time, you can also activate the Quick Cooling function in the SYSTEM SETUP: Basic > Operation Settings.
+See "Quick Cooling" on page 54 for details. - Once the cooling process finishes, the POWER is a steady orange and fans stop. - Disconnect the power cord from the power putlet if the projector will not be used in an extended period of time. - When Instant Restart is On, users can restart projector immediately within 90 secs after turning off projector.
+(Projector will maintain 30% of power during the 90 secs) - When Instant Restart is Off, users need to wait lamp to cool down to restart the projector.
+When quick cooling is on, instant restart item will be grey out - If the projector is not properly shut down, to protect the lamp, when you attempt to re-start the projector, the fans will run for a few minutes to cool down.
+Press DOWER on the projector or DON on the remote control again to start the projector after the fans stop and the POWER turns green. - Actual lamp life may vary due to different environmental conditions and usage.